 - Triple bottom line.
 Offering a return to investors, the neighborhood and the tenants.

-The minimum you can invest in the Reg CF offering is $1,000, and the minimum you can invest in the 506 (c) offering is $20,000.
-Investments above the minimum in both offerings may be made in $100 increments (e.g., $1,100 or $1,200, but not $1,136).
-An investor may cancel his or her commitment up until 11:59 pm on April 29, 2020 (i.e., two days before the Target Date).
-If we have raised at least the Target Amount we might decide to accept the funds and admit investors to the Company before the Target Date; in that case we will notify you and give you the right to cancel.
+The minimum you can invest in the Offering is $1,000.
+Investments above $1,000 may be made in $100 increments (e.g., $1,100 or $1,200, but not $1,136).
+An investor may cancel his or her commitment up until 11:59 pm EST on April 29, 2021 (i.e., two days before the Target Date).
+If we have raised at least the Target Amount, we might decide to accept the funds and admit investors to the Company before the Target Date; in that case we will notify you and give you the right to cancel.

 The SEC is considering other changes to Reg CF, in addition to raising the maximum offering amount.
 Where applicable, we will reference possible changes in the applicable sections of this Form C.

 Total Project acquisition and development costs of approximately $7,160,000 will be financed with a bank loan of approximately $5,010,000 (70% LTV), grants and tax credits of around $1,500,000, Sponsor equity of $50,000 and the $600,000 raised through this Offering.
 In the third year after the Project is stabilized, the Company expects to pay down the acquisition and construction loan with a permanent loan of approximately $5,743,000 million.
 (See table below).

 |Small Change investors||8.4%||$600,000|